eXascaleInfolab/seer/README.md

 ### Adding New Results
-- offline
+- **Offline**
 1. Go to `query_data/offline_queries` folder
-2. Select the dataset folder and add the results of the system in a file system_name.csv the file contains the following columns:
+2. Select the dataset folder and add the results of the system in a file named `system_name.csv`.
+The file contains the following columns:
     - runtime: the computed runtime of the query
     - variance: the variance of the query
-    - query: the query e.g q4
+    - query: the query number (e.g., q4)
     - n_s : the number of sensors
     - n_st : the number of stations
     - timerange : the time range of the query
-- online
+- **Online**
 1. Go to `query_data/online_queries` folder:
-2. Select the dataset folder and add the results of the system in a file system_name.csv the file contains the following columns:
+2. Select the dataset folder and add the results of the system in a file named `system_name.csv`.
+The file contains the following columns:
     - runtime: the computed runtime of the query
     - variance: the variance of the query
-    - query: the query e.g q4
+    - query: the query number (e.g., q4)
     - n_s : the number of sensors
     - n_st : the number of stations
     - timerange : the time range of the query